The technical and operating challenge!

 - Power output as close to the legal limit as possible.

-Nowadays, with digital modes like JT65, EME is no longer a challenge in my opinion, because mostly everyone with a 100 W station and a single yagi antenna are able to complete successful EME contacts on 2m and 70cm.
+Nowadays, with digital modes like JT65, mostly everyone with a 100 W station and a single yagi antenna are able to complete successful EME contacts on 2m and 70cm with one of the “big guns”.